Safety alert: Asbestos in the workplace

-With approximately 5,000 work-related deaths per year due to previous exposure to asbestos, the Health and Safety Executive (HSE) want to alert businesses of the dangers of asbestos and what can be done to minimise the risk.
+With approximately 5,000 work-related deaths per year due to previous exposure to asbestos, the Health and Safety Executive (HSE) want to alert businesses of the dangers of asbestos and remind them of their legal duty to manage the risks.

 Asbestos is a material used in thousands of building products from the 1950s until 1985, before being fully banned in 1999.
 It can still be found in a large number of buildings built or refurbished before the year 2000.